Table of Contents

 • Cash flow issues.
 At other times, a business can almost be a victim of its own success.
 A company may enjoy high demand for its goods or services but lack access to the capital it needs to meet that demand.
 Being unable to meet expenses due to cash flow problems is one reason that some businesses fail.
 That’s why it’s important to have a reliable source of small business financing for help in bridging that gap.

 • Poor management.
 For businesses in the same sector, the quality of executive management can make the difference between one company’s success and another’s failure.
-Poor management can be a factor in the failure to attract and retain employees, funding missteps, or shortsighted strategic decisions.
+Poor management can be one reason for subpar employee retention, shortsighted strategic decisions, or funding problems that can’t be fixed with just an emergency business loan.

 • Competition.
 Some industries are highly competitive and have relatively narrow profit margins.
 If a new company tries to break into one of these industries without having any strategic advantage, it may fall victim to its competitors.
 Some rivals might deliberately try to undercut the new business and force it to exit the market.